GlennChon/GiphyGifted/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>

 ### `npm test`

 Launches the test runner using Jest framework.<br>